Ettopo/AoC/README.md

 # AoC
-Exercices from the Avent of Code.
+Exercices from the Advent of Code.

+2023 - Python